elliotwaite/jetbrains-cyberpunk-theme/README.md

 # JetBrains Cyberpunk Theme

-A theme inspired by the UI color in [Cyberpunk 2077](https://www.cyberpunk.net).
+A theme inspired by the UI colors in [Cyberpunk 2077](https://www.cyberpunk.net).

 ## Install